ValeriiaMur/Fractol_42/README.md

 **Supported features include:**

-* Zooming in and out
+* Zooming in and out with a mouse click or wheel
 * Change of colors (press 1, 2 or 3 to choose the color set)
+* Change of iterations (the closer you zoom in, the more detailed it gets)

 ./fractol [mandelbrot]